mongodb/docs/source/includes/fact-cross-org-billing-prereqs.rst

   must have the same minimums, uplifts, and SLA for their subscription plan.

+- A paying organization and any linked organizations can't have an active self-serve support plan.

 - A paying organization and any linked organizations can't have overlapping monthly commitment deals.